Saving Your Life After Loving A Borderline

 Given your childhood programming, it's far easier for you to feel

 compassion for another, than for Yourself--and we definitely need

 this energy focused on you growing stronger and healthier.

 She will survive.
 She always has.

-emptiness, the moment her current crisis blows over, she'll revert
+and emptiness, the moment her current crisis blows over, she'll

-again to that rageful, crazy-making gal you've known all along--and
+revert again to that rageful, crazy-making gal you've

 I AM, TO SAVE THE DAY!
 UH, HANG ON--WHO AM I AGAIN???